The 10 Very Best Things to Do in Warsaw, Poland

 What do you do when you have a free weekend and a few days off the following week?
 You book a weekend break overseas, of course!

 Our visit to Warsaw was one of our most spontaneous trips ever.
 Stacey booked the flights during her lunch break on a Friday afternoon, and we flew at 0610 the following morning.
-We didn’t have many options for destinations, but Warsaw was available, so we took the opportunity.
+We didn’t have many destination options, but Warsaw was available, so we took the opportunity.
 And it didn’t disappoint.

 The Polish capital is a wonderful city with a dramatic history, and there are plenty of things to do in Warsaw to occupy you for a few days.

-Warsaw turned out to be one of our favourite city breaks ever, and if you were considering going, you should move it to the top of your list.
+Warsaw turned out to be one of our favourite city breaks ever, and if you’re considering it, you should move it to the top of your list.

 It’s quite a fascinating place regarding its architecture, from the historic buildings of Old Town to the grand buildings of Łazienki Park and the 1950s Palace of Culture and Art (which you can, and should, definitely go up!).